ericapryu/Nepal_oral_microbiome/README.md

 6. `random_forest.Rmd` - use Random Forests to predict lifestyle based on lifestyle survey and microbiome data
 7. `differential_abundance.Rmd` - perform differential abundance analysis with ALDEx2 to identify taxa that differ based on lifestyle
 8. `microbiome_trend.Rmd` - perform trend test on all genera to see which microbial abundances follow the lifestyle trend
-9. `CCA.Rmd` - conduct CCA to identify which specific lifestyle factors played the greatest role in the microbiome
+9. `CCA.Rmd` - conduct CCA to identify which specific lifestyle factors correlate with microbiome composition
 10. `taxa_lifestyle.Rmd` - identify significant associations between specific lifestyle factors and DA microbes identified from the trend test.
 11. `picrust2_prep.Rmd` - prepping data for PICRUSt2
 12. `picrust_stratified.sh` (shell) - run stratified version of PICRUSt2 to predict pathway abundances.
 13. `picrust_analysis.Rmd` - analyze PICRUSt2 output.
-All PICRUSt2 output from `picrust_stratified.sh` is assumed to be stored in the output directory in its own directory `picrust2_qiagen_output\`
+All PICRUSt2 output from `picrust_stratified.sh` is assumed to be stored in its own directory `picrust2_qiagen_output\`
 14. `network_analysis.Rmd` - conduct network analysis of the microbiome using SparCC
 15. `gut_oral_comparison.Rmd` - examine the relationship between the oral and gut microbiomes